xayahrainie4793/minimal-elements-of-the-prime-numbers/code/README.md

 and thus we found that the smallest prime in the non-simple family {7}{4}1 in base 8 is 77774444441

-For another example, for the non-simple family {8}{3}5 in base 9, we can separate it to these families:
+For another example, for the non-simple family {8}{3}5 in base *b* = 9, we can separate it to these families:

-* Family {8}5, it has no primes since the numbers can be factored as difference of squares
+* Family {8}5, it has no primes since the numbers can be factored as difference of squares (note: since we only count the primes > *b*, thus the prime 5 is not counted)
 * Family {8}35, it has no primes since all numbers are divisible by 2
 * Family {8}335, its smallest prime is 8<sub>19</sub>335
 * Family {8}3335, it has no primes since all numbers are divisible by 2